-If you’re learning Tagalog, exploring Filipino seafood markets, or curious about marine life, the word for stingray is pagi (pronounced PAH-gee, with stress on the first syllable).
-This is the standard and most widely used Tagalog term for stingrays—those flat, diamond- or kite-shaped cartilaginous fish known for their wide pectoral fins (“wings”), long whip-like tails, and venomous barbs.
-In some regions, especially Bicol and Visayas, pagi is also the common name in local dishes and fishing communities.
-While “stingray” is sometimes used directly in tourist or English-speaking contexts, pagi is the authentic everyday word you’ll hear from vendors, cooks, and locals.
+If you’re learning the language, exploring Filipino seafood markets, or curious about marine life, knowing the word for Stingray in Tagalog is essential.
+The term is pagi (pronounced PAH-gee, with stress on the first syllable).
+This is the standard and most widely used Tagalog term for stingrays—those flat, diamond-shaped cartilaginous fish known for their wide pectoral fins, long whip-like tails, and venomous barbs.

-What Is “Stingray” in Tagalog?
+What Is Stingray in Tagalog?
 Pronunciation and Basics

 Fascinating Facts About Pagi in the Philippines

-How to Use “Pagi” in Everyday Tagalog: 12 Example Sentences
+How to Use Pagi in Everyday Tagalog: 12 Example Sentences

 - Ang pagi ay may matulis na tinik sa buntot nito.
 (The stingray has a sharp barb on its tail.)